malohtie/URT/README.md

     php -S localhost:8000 -t public

-Navigate to `http://localhost:8000/api/trending` and you should see your result like this.
+Navigate to `http://localhost:8000/api/trending` and you should see your json result like this.

 ![Imgur](https://i.imgur.com/juZprX0.png)